2006 Stanley Cup Final: Game two

-Game 3
+Game three

 Markkanen once again started in net with Roloson still out.
+Georges Laraque returned to the Edmonton lineup after being ejected the previous game.
 Shawn Horcoff scored just over two minutes into the first period.
 During the second period, a short-handed goal was waved off by the referee, because he had lost sight of the puck and had blown the whistle, despite the fact that the puck had not yet been covered.
 The Hurricanes responded midway through the third period with their captain, Rod Brind'Amour, taking a rebound off a blocked shot past Markkanen.
 However, with 2:15 left in the game, Edmonton's Ryan Smyth scored the winning goal after crashing into Ward inside the crease as they both tried to get control of a rebound off of a shot by Ales Hemsky.